millerms/RecoveryDharmaBVT/_pages/addiction.md

 <details class="accordion reveal reveal--up">
   <summary>A Buddhist Lens: Craving, Clinging, and Suffering</summary>
   <div class="accordion__content" markdown="1">
   In Buddhism, craving (*tanhā*) and clinging (*upādāna*) are understood as the root causes of suffering (*dukkha*).
-Addiction can be seen as the hungry ghost’s insatiable craving: a restless, unquenchable hunger that drives compulsive seeking.
+This suffering arises when the mind misinterprets reality, resisting what is already here and seeking completion elsewhere.
+Addiction can be seen as a loop of seeking relief based on a mistaken prediction that something outside us will finally settle the mind.
 The mind believes that a substance or behavior will finally end discomfort or bring lasting joy.

   Buddhist practice offers a path of compassionate awareness and unconditional love toward what’s inside:
   - Mindfulness gently exposes the habit loop in real time: trigger → urge → behavior → result, revealing its impermanence.